WARNING: These are summaries, not reviews, and may contain story spoilers.

 Christine Daae; Trilby; Carlotta; The Phantom of the Opera; The Persian; Mme Giry; Count Ruboff; Black Michael Elphberg; Basil Hallward; Cochenille; Spalanzani; Coppélius; Joséphine Balsamo / Countess Cagliostro; Brigadier Gérard; Duke of Omnium; Chevalier del Gardo; Simon Cordier; Walter Parkes Thatcher; Olympia; (Svengali; Carlotta (Castafiore); Aristide Saccard; Georges Duroy; Rhandi Lal, the Kasi of Kalabar; Princess Jelhi; with nods to Charlie's Angels; Charlie Townsend & John Bosley; Barbie; Sindy)

-Historical Characters: (Apollonie Sabatier; Kiss)
+Historical Figures: (Apollonie Sabatier; Kiss)

 Other Characters: Countess's Guests; Orchestra; Marriage Club Brides; Man on Bridge; Sailors; Toy Soldiers; Night-Watchman; Toy Conductor; Lady Galatea, Duchess of Omnium; Mme Venus de l'Isle del Gardo; Poupée Francis-Pierre